Fossil Add-Ons

 The way it builds the systemd units, if the only thing that changed is the container image, you can update even faster with:

-Podman remembers the URI of the image so it can check it for changes, then fetch a new version and rebuild the systemd units, if necessary.
+Podman remembers the URI of the image so that it can check it for changes, then fetch a new version and rebuild the systemd units when necessary.
 This is about twice as fast as the way fslsrv does things normally.
-You only have to pay that cost when you're changing something else, like the list of start_one calls at the end, such as to add a new repo.
+You need only pay the full cost when you’re changing something else, like the list of start_one calls at the end, as when adding a new repo.

 As a bonus, this script copies the static fossil binary out of the first container it creates for later local use, replacing the first instance it finds in the PATH.
-Since the script has to be run as root, I keep it in /usr/local/bin so Fossil can find it when syncing over SSH, which works by running fossil test-http over the tunnel.
-Even if you don’t use ssh:// URIs with Fossil, having a copy of the binary out on the host side is considerably more convenient than issuing “podman exec NAME fossil” commands.
+I keep it in /usr/local/bin, owned by my non-root user on that server to allow sync over SSH tunnels.

 This script is meant to be forked.
 Adjust the variables at the top to suit your site’s configuration, and replace the canned set of start_one calls at the end to do something useful.
 The script maps each repository into your site’s root, named after the repository file’s basename; you might want to adjust this as well.